rajin-khan/self-machine-learning/README.md

 | **Unsupervised Machine Learning**          | Clustering and dimensionality reduction for insightful data analysis.                              |
 | **Deep Learning**                          | Introduction to neural networks and deep learning for advanced pattern recognition.                |

+#### Additionally, I will be learning Python, along with other tools required for this course on the side.
+The repo for that can be found [*here*](https://github.com/rajin-khan/python-self)

 ---

 ## 🧩 Repository Structure (Potential)